Kitware/Danesfield/demo/demo_instructions.rst

 To get a shell in the container without having to run Danesfield's pipeline, run
 ::
 	docker exec -it kitware/danesfield /bin/bash

+All example configuration files were made with the assumption that user-specified directories were mounted to the Danesfield Docker container as they are in the example run command in the 'Running Danesfield' section.
+For instance, the user-specified ``imgpath`` becomes ``/mnt`` in the container.
+Users should change the configuration files to reflect their own mount locations if they choose to run Danesfield without the demo script.